 The review and delete are performed by System Admin because care must be taken when deleting public records

 Note that any user can delete their own Note or Activity, thus this paragraph is NOT labeled as “Delete restricted to Admin only”

+There is no OOTB way to prevent users from deleting attachments.
+We discussed this with Infor.

 Merge restricted to Admin only